-• Describe the new and unique characteristics this school will provide to students that distinguish it from other education options available to students.

-- Describe how the proposed school will meet the primary statutory purpose of a charter school, "to improve all pupil learning and all student achievement." - Identify one or more of the additional five statutory purposes for charter schools the school intends to meet (see Minn.
+- Describe the new and unique characteristics this school will provide to students that distinguish it from other education options available to students. - Describe how the proposed school will meet the primary statutory purpose of a charter school, "to improve all pupil learning and all student achievement." - Identify one or more of the additional five statutory purposes for charter schools the school intends to meet (see Minn.
 Stat.
-124E.01, Subd.1), and provide a comprehensive explanation of how the school will meet those additional purposes (should show alignment to mission and vision).

-III.
-LEARNING PROGRAM: Presents a high-quality educational program with accountability for student achievement.
+124E.01, Subd.1), and provide a comprehensive explanation of how the school will meet that additional purpose [VOA-MN suggests purpose (1) increase learning opportunities for all pupils.] - III.
+EDUCATIONAL PROGRAM DESIGN & HOW THE PROGRAM WILL IMPROVE STUDENT LEARNING, SUCCESS, AND ACHIEVMENT.
+Presents a high-quality educational program with accountability for student achievement.
+Provides a description of the school's educational program based on the market need and demand study in the geographic community to be served.